mnarizzano/DEETO/README.md

 #DEETO
-This is a simpler version of DDETO, made to be fully compliant with Slicer 3D
+This is a simplified version of DEETO.
+It should be fully compliant with Slicer 3D, via command line execution.

 seeg electroDE  rEconstruction TOol: